cloudwego/kitex/docs/guide/basic-features/circuitbreaker.md

 If 2000 buckets are divided, the impact of jitter on the overall data is at most 1/2000.
 In this package, the default number of buckets is 2000, the bucket time is 5ms, and the time window is 10S.

-There were various technical solutions to avoid this problem, but they all introduced other problems, so if you have good ideas, please create a issue or PR.
+There were various technical solutions to avoid this problem, but they all introduce other problems, so if you have good ideas, please create a issue or PR.